KlausSchaefers/figma-low-code/README.md

 [Figma-Low-Code Design System Example](https://github.com/KlausSchaefers/figma-design-system-example)

 ## Idea
-The core of the solution is the **Figma** VUE.js component, which renders the visual design and allows the developers to focus on business logic, without restricting the developers' freedom.
-The component enables:
+The core idea of the project is to render the visual design automatically and allow the development team to focus on business logic, without restricting the developers' freedom.
+Figma-Low-Code enables:

-1. Zero Code rendering of visual design.
+1. Zero Code rendering of app designs, prototypes and design systems.
 2. Design changes do not require code changes
 3. Clear separation of UI and business logic
 4. Developers can focus on code